RickCarlino/WASM-Forth/README.md

 3. Open `index.html` in Firefox.
 Notice that it crashes.
 [This link will cause your tab to hang, probably.](https://rawgit.com/RickCarlino/WASM-Forth/master/index.html)

-...doe anyone have any ideas as to why?
+...does anyone have any ideas as to why?

 # License